Archive for September, 2006

 Depressed Area

-I’ve noticed that an awful lot of people around here are taking antidepressants.
+I’ve begun to notice that an awful lot of people around here are taking antidepressants.
 Admittedly, I live in New York City, but still, it seems a little creepy.
-I haven’t bothered to hunt down any statistics, but even just counting the number of people who are casual enough about it to have mentioned it to me (and I figure it’s safe to say that at least half the folks who take them don’t let on) it’s starting to look pretty rampant.
+I haven’t bothered to hunt down any statistics, but even just counting the number of people who are casual enough about it to have mentioned it to me (and I figure it’s safe to say that at least that at least half the folks who take them don’t let on) it’s starting to look pretty rampant.

 Something to Think About